silpodx/symplex_piv/read_me.txt

 reasonable shape (nicely aligned, and with coefficients as rational numbers) at each step.

-The python code to reach the start table above is split in two file, a library called comp_frac.py (computations with fractions), which imports the standard
+The python code is split in two files, a library called comp_frac.py (computations with fractions) and the applications file, sample_problems.py, which uses the library.
+The lib needs two python packages:
-libs:

     pandas : for nice tabular display only fractions  : for doing fraction instead of floating point arithmetic

-in the applications file, we import the lib as cf and use it as
+To get the start table above and then solve the problem, we import the lib as cf in the applications file and use it:

 ----------------------------------------